intigriti/misconfig-mapper-docs/services/salesforce/salesforce-misconfigured-objects.md

 Access to these (custom) Objects can be configured incorrectly and allow unauthorized users to read more data than allowed.

+Salesforce allows organizations and admins to configure (custom) objects using Controllers.
+Controllers are like functions that can be defined to manage Objects.
+Incorrectly configuring a Controller can introduce broken access control security vulnerabilities.

 #### Testing:

 Testing